AAPOR Awards

 The Student Poster Award winner is announced each year at the annual conference.
 To be eligible for the award, students must have their poster abstracts accepted for presentation at the conference.
 The award committee will consider all posters that relate to the study of public opinion, whether they focus on theory, substantive findings, research methods, and/or statistical techniques used in such research.

 To be eligible for the award, students must have their poster abstracts accepted for presentation at the conference.
 The award committee will consider all posters that relate to the study of public opinion, whether they focus on theory, substantive findings, research methods, and/or statistical techniques used in such research.
+Poster presenters must be current students (graduate or undergraduate) at the time of the abstract submission, or must have received their degree during the preceding academic year.
+The research must have been substantially completed while all authors were enrolled in

-A single prize of $100 will be awarded to the poster judged the “best” overall based on the content of the poster, the quality of the visual display of information on the poster, and the ability of the student to successfully and succinctly present the subject matter in the poster.
+A single prize of $100 will be awarded to the poster judged the “best” overall.
 A panel of public opinion researchers from AAPOR’s membership, drawn from academic, commercial, government, and non-profit sectors, will judge the posters.
 The winning poster will be announced at the conference.